 Suppose you want to calculate several margins.
 If you use the variable elimination algorithm, then there will be several redundant calculations.
-To avoid them, you can use dynamic programming (DP) method.
-DP method works according to the type of graphical model.
+To avoid them, you can use Dynamic Programming (DP) method.
+It works according to the type of graphical model.

-When the BN graph is acyclic (that is, a tree), then you can use a local message passing algorithm.
+When the Bayesian Network graph is acyclic (that is, a tree), then you can use a local message-passing algorithm.
 This is a simple forward-backward algorithm for HMM chains.
-When the BN has undirected cycles, there is a risk of double counting by the local message passing algorithms.
-To avoid this, you can convert the undirected BN into a tree by clustering nodes together.
+When the Bayesian Network has undirected cycles, there is a risk of double-counting by the local message-passing algorithms.
+To avoid this, you can convert the undirected Bayesian Network into a tree by clustering nodes together.
 Thus, the resulting tree is called a junction tree.

-The major disadvantage of the DP algorithm is that it takes a large time to run in large cluster sizes.
+The major disadvantage of the Dynamic Programming algorithm is that it takes a longer time to run in large cluster sizes.
 Induced for the width of graph size refers to an increase in processing time.
 Minimizing the induced width of the graph is NP-hard problem.
 NP is a class of computational problems.
-You can solve with the help of the Non-Deterministic Turing machine.
+You can solve this with the help of the Non-Deterministic Turing machine.

-Models having repetitive structures such as multivariate time-series models.
-Models used for image analysis have high induced width.
-So they take a lot of time if you try to infer them with variable elimination or DP algorithm.
+Models having repetitive structures such as multivariate time-series models are used for image analysis and have a high induced width.
+So they take a lot of time if you try to infer them with variable elimination or Dynamic Programming algorithm.

-For these models, you can use approximation techniques.
-Let us see some primary approximation techniques:
+For these models, you can also use approximation techniques.
+Let us see some primary approximation techniques

 It is one of the simplest mean-field techniques used for the approximation of algorithms.
 It uses the rule of approximating the sum of random variables having large values using their means.